Kushuh/kushuh-react-utils/README.md

 ⚠️ Children node that aren't React elements, such as text nodes, will be skipped.

-⚠️ When adding custom props to HTML nodes (div, span, ...), an occasional Reacy unsupported prop warning can rise up.
+⚠️ When adding custom props to HTML nodes (div, span, ...), an occasional React 'unsupported prop' warning can rise up.

 ✅ Empty node lists are allowed.